-Xennials are people born between 1977-1983: People who experienced an analogue childhood and a digital adulthood.
-What’s unique about the parenting of these in-betweeners who possess both the cynicism of Xers and the optimism of Millennials?
+Xennials are people born between 1977 and 1983: people who experienced an analog childhood and a digital adulthood.
+Here’s what’s unique about the parenting philosophies of those of us who possess both the cynicism of Xers and the optimism of Millennials.

 I’m just not a Millennial.
-They’re cool and all (too cool for me), but I just don’t fit the part.
+They’re cool and all (too cool for me), but I don’t fit the part.
 I’m geriatric in my thinking, my energy, my dreams, and my philosophies.
-My layered tank tops just don’t fit in with the oversized flannel and post-ironic leggings.
-Why is it funny to place a dancing hot dog in a photo?
+My layered tank tops give the side-eye to their oversized flannel and post-ironic leggings.
+I don’t get their humor.
+How is it funny to place a dancing hot dog in a photo?

-Since we’re not digital natives, we didn’t come of age with information overload.
-We’re not as likely to be habituated to constant social media presence during our day.
+But, since we’re not digital natives, the idea of having technology all around us at all times took some getting used to.
+We didn’t come from an age of information overload.
+We’re skeptical of constant social media presence.
 We don’t love and live by apps that collect our personal or children’s data.
 We look at books for answers.
 We’re slower.
 And we like it that way.

 As parents, that means we blend the old and new ways.
-We ourselves are children of an unconnected era characterized by only one kind of screen time, parenting as connected, digital people.
+We ourselves are children of an unconnected era characterized by only one kind of screen time (television), but we are parenting as connected, digital people.

 1. We rely on both the traditional and the technological.

 We sift through information from all over the place when we make decisions about raising kids.
 What our parents said and did, what people we know of multiple generations advise, and what everyone and their llama suggests online.
 We care about it all.

 This schizophrenic information-gathering is probably not more overwhelming than it is for someone who merely uses the Internet twice as long for the same predicament, but it is different.
 The social pressure when you don’t follow the advice of your aunt is different than when you ignore people you asked online.
 Having a living, breathing connection changes that advice.